How Long Does it Take for Wood Filler to Dry?

 A wood putty takes longer to dry than a wood filler.
 If a wood filler takes approximately 15-30 minutes to dry, a wood putty takes 2 to 8 hours to dry.

-(Read this article for a more in-depth comparison between wood filler and wood putty and know how long does it take for wood putty to dry.)
+(Read this article to know more about how long it takes for wood putty to dry.)

 Wood Filler Types